virio-andreyana/data-science-for-esm/data-science-for-esm/oet-extension/00-build_your_own_content.md

 After a successful run, the TOC displayed in the menu, located on the left side of the page.

+### 4a.
+Add your own logo

+If you want your institution to be placed in the top left corner of this website, we recommend that you follow these steps:
+* name your institue logo in as `logo_int.png` and place it inside the data-science-for-esm folder.
+* Run `oet-extension/merge_logo.py` to combine your institute with as smaller image of TU Berlin's and OET's logo
+* Within `_config.yml`, make sure that the logo is directed to `logo: logo_merged.png`.

 ## 5. GitHub Workflow Deployment

 In [Deploy Settings](./00-build_your_own_content.md#3-deploy-settings) we defined the deployment branch in the `.github/workflows/deploy.yml` [file][deploy], which is used by the workflow, whenever performing `git push`.